justinkook/emoryrehabilitation/README.md

 ## Authors

-* **Robert Duncan** - Lead Architect
-  * created base HTML and CSS for all pages
-  * relayed information to our Instruction Team on progress and blockers
-  * implemented random background generator on homepage
-  * configured information for business.html DOM manipulation

-* **Tri (Ben) Nguyen** - Reviews/Ratings
-  * Created base HTML, Javascript and CSS for review page.
-  * Created base base functionality for review box.
-  * Connected routes from business to review page.
-  * Created a mobile friendly version for review page.

 * **Justin Kook** - Search by Location
   * created html render for the search results
   * standardized location inputs based on google geocoding api
   * filtered search results based on price tags
   * dynamic html title and ability to search only by location

-* **David Ye** - Search by Terms/Tags
-  * created search function to filter the database for tags and terms
-  * created html render api to build elements dynamically
-  * added a feature to automatically detect user's location and use it as default
-  * contributed to results page css to support the element rendering
-  * created functions to perform ETL on data coming from database to frontend

-* **Matthew Carpenter** - Google Maps
-  * Created map layout for results, and business page
-  * Utilized Google Maps API to link restaurants lat/lon to pinned items on map
-  * Created/Styled large map box on results page/Animated with CSS
-  * Created/Styled business info box on business page

-* **Rohit Kumar @aerohitk** - Pagination of Results.html
-  * Merged a pull request that paginated businessData onto results.html

 ## License